This post may contain affiliate links. Please see our disclosure policy.

 - Once the pumpkin is cooled, scoop the pumpkin out of the peel with a spoon, add it to a blender, and blend until smooth.

-Press manual, and add 13 minutes to the clock.
+- Press the manual button, and add 13 minutes to the clock.

 - Remove the seeds with a spoon.